-Fibonacci Re, a Bermuda-domiciled SPI, was formed to provide collateralized capacity to Renaissance Reinsurance and its affiliates.
+In 2016, Fibonacci Re, a Bermuda-domiciled SPI, was formed to provide collateralized capacity to Renaissance Reinsurance and its affiliates.
 Fibonacci Re raised capital from third party investors and us via a private placement of participating notes that are listed on the Bermuda Stock Exchange.
 This arrangement enables Renaissance Reinsurance to support its clients with additional property catastrophe reinsurance capacity and we believe it provides attractive risk-adjusted returns to our capital partners.
-Fibonacci Re is a VIE and we are not the primary beneficiary of Fibonacci Re.
-As a result, we do not consolidate the financial position and results of operations of Fibonacci.
+Fibonacci Re is a VIE but RenaissanceRe is not the primary beneficiary of Fibonacci Re and, as a result, we do not consolidate the financial position and results of operations of Fibonacci Re.